 In numerous rural communities, ploughing is considered to be a task that should be performed by men and cultural norms often forbid women to use a plough.
 For example, in most parts of Ethiopia ploughing is a cultural taboo for women.
 Some authors say that this taboo can be explained by cultural reasons, while others attribute it to the fact that ploughing is a labour-intensive activity that requires physical strength, and therefore, is conceived to be exclusively for men.

-These restrictions heavily impact single women who manage their farm on their own, for example, because their partners migrated to urban areas for off-farm work.
+These restrictions heavily impact single women who manage their farms on their own, for example, because their partners migrated to urban areas for off-farm work.
 Not ploughing the land on time can lead to yield losses and these taboos make women dependent on men for carrying out this task.